trannguyenle95/arm-tutorial/README.md

                        /elfin/force_controller/force_gains/data[3] (Refernce force value)
                 You can simply change it using rostopic pub or using rqt_ez_publisher
                 $ rosrun rqt_ez_publisher rqt_ez_publisher

 ### Tip
- If you face the problems such as robot collapses, robot behaves weird when it touch the table (force-related controller),    please do
+ If you face the problems such as robot collapses, robot behaves weird when it touch the table (force-related controller),    please do:

     $ cd ~/catkin_ws
     $ catkin_make clean
-    $ catkin_m
+    $ catkin_make

 ## Reference
 1. [ros-control](http://wiki.ros.org/ros_control)
 2. [Write a new ros-controller](https://github.com/ros-controls/ros_control/wiki/controller_interface)